Links are frequently used on websites to link between content on websites.

 In addition to the usual link dialog options, you can also edit the displayed name of the link.

 Linking to catalog entries

-If you have Episerver Commerce installed, the link dialog box contains an option to select items from the product catalog when you create links.
-See Manage content in the Episerver Commerce
+If you have Episerver Commerce installed, the link dialog will contain an option to select items from the product catalog when creating links.
+Refer to Manage content in the Commerce